OctopusDeploy/blog/blog/2023-12/bulk-update-execution-container-image/index.md

  - PowerShell
 ---

-[Execution containers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) in Octopus Deploy make it easy to ensure you have the necessary tooling when running your steps.
+[Execution containers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) in Octopus Deploy make it easy to ensure you have the tooling you need when running your steps.

 As with all things that use containers, you need to specify either the specific tag for the version you want to use or always accept the latest version.
 For various reasons, you may need to update the image and or tag used with execution containers.
 This can be time-consuming if you have lots of processes or runbooks that make use of them.

 In this post, I show you how to use PowerShell and the Octopus API to programmatically update the execution container image.

-## The issue using Worker Tools for execution containers
+## The issue using worker-tools for execution containers

 If you’re familiar with the [Samples](https://samples.octopus.app) instance, you'll know that the projects make heavy use of execution containers.
 I maintain the Samples, so it's my job to make sure that the examples continue to function and deploy properly.